TomasHubelbauer/webgl-op-1/README.md

 - Find out what `vertexAttribPointer`'s `normalize` argument is for (clamping?)
 - Consider designing (some of) the internals as well so that I could make an exploded view of the device

-Install the `slevesque.shader` VS Code extension to get syntax highlighting in the GLSL shader files.